julianeon/julianeon/repo_guide.md

 Apps with 'react' in the name were made with React, using hooks.

-I host my apps, once complete, on AWS.
+I host almost all my apps, once complete, on AWS.

-Example of a Svelte app I created:
+Example, Svelte:

 [hometoolzone.com](https://www.hometoolzone.com/)